paddyw11/paiges-books/README.md

 - [1](https://github.com/paddyw11/paiges-books/issues/1) - As a user, I want to browse through different categories of books to find what interests me.

-- [2](https://github.com/paddyw11/paiges-books/issues/2) - As a user, I want to see a list of best offers on the homepage
+- [2](https://github.com/paddyw11/paiges-books/issues/2) - As a user, I want to see a list of offers on the homepage

 - [3](https://github.com/paddyw11/paiges-books/issues/3) - As a user, I want to be able to view detailed information about a specific book, including its description, author, price and category.